Skip to main content

 A ballgown is that traditional ‘princess’ style, which pairs a fitted bodice with a dramatic, full skirt.
 It’s a very flattering look for those with a big bust or broader shoulders as it evens out your top and bottom half.
 However, you need to be careful if you’re petite as the dress can overwhelm you.

-This style exudes glamour and is perfect for brides who dream of a classic fairytale wedding.
+This style exudes glamour and is perfect for those who dream of a classic fairytale wedding.
 Combining a lace-up bodice and a full, pleated or gathered ballgown skirt will really nip you in at the waist.

 3. Basque